Blueprint Digital NHS WalesSystem TrapsSeeking the Wrong Goal

 LoopsL6, L8, L10, L11

 DHCW's measurable goals (headcount, spend, ISO certifications, award shortlists) are pursued at the expense of its actual goal (clinical systems that work for patients).
-The substitution is not accidental or emergent — it was witnessed.
-A close circle around the CEO deliberately optimised for the metrics that protected leadership while leaving the metrics that mattered for patients unaddressed.
+The substitution is structural: the organisation optimised for the metrics that protected its standing while leaving the metrics that mattered for patients unaddressed.
 The measurement system rewarded what protected the organisation; what protected patients was outside the measurement frame.

 What is the ‘seeking the wrong goal’ trap at DHCW?